Offered by Counseling and Psychological Services Center (CAPS)

 Some of the areas of concern commonly addressed in short term counseling include:

 - Effects of trauma

-Counseling staff work closely with UNO Health Services to provide on-campus referrals and collaboration with their services.
-In the case that an outside referral is recommended, counselors will assist in providing a community referral that would best meet the needs of the individual.
+Counseling staff work closely with Nebraska Medicine Health Services to provide on-campus referrals and collaboration with their services.
+In the case that an outside referral is recommended, counselors will assist in providing a community referral that will best meet the needs of the individual.
 The decision for a community referral will typically occur within the initial intake assessment but may also occur during the course of counseling services as appropriate.
 If you, or a friend, are not a student at UNO, and therefore not eligible for our services, counseling is available through the College of Education Community Counseling Clinic.
 More information can be found at the Community Counseling Clinic website.